guard/guard/README.md

 $ guard init
 ```

-You may optionally place this Guardfile in your home directory to use it across multiple projects.
+You may optionally place a .Guardfile in your home directory to use it across multiple projects.

 Add the guards you need to your Guardfile (see the existing guards below).